apichlkostner/CarND-Advanced-Lane-Lines/README.md

 To smooth the detected curves an exponential average of the last curves is calculated (f_average = factor * f_average + (1-factor) * f_fit).

-If there are bad conditions in the frame the fitted points are normally no sufficient to have a good enough fit.
+If there are bad conditions in the frame the fitted points are normally not sufficient to have a good enough fit.
 So there is a threshold for the minimum number of fitted pixels used.
-If not enough pixels are available the polynom is not updated and the last fit is used again.
+If not enough pixels are available, the polynom is not updated and the last fit is used again.

 This is done in `LaneFit.fitCurves()`